jennytrini/jennytrini.github.io/_pages/teaching.md

 _____
 ### For Prospective PhD Students
-I am looking to advise PhD students working in the areas of fertility and family formation, religion and social change, and sexual and reproductive health, including HIV & AIDS.
+I advise PhD students working in the areas of fertility and family formation, religion and social change, and sexual and reproductive health, including HIV & AIDS.

+Some additional notes for prospective graduate students:
+- Information about our program can be found here: https://sociology.uchicago.edu/graduate-study
+- If you are writing to find out if I might supervise you, the answer is that I might, but our department does not accept PhD students to work under the supervision of a single faculty member, and individual faculty members don’t make admissions decisions.
+(We use an admissions committee model).
+If you apply and are admitted into the program, we will begin a conversation about working together.
+- I cannot advise prospective students during the application process or interview them before the application deadline.
+The sociology department will hold interviews with short-listed candidates after all of the applications have been assessed.

 _____
 ### For UChicago Students Requesting Letters of Recommendation